You can help! Volunteer and Foster

 We couldn't do what we do without the help of volunteers!
 Some come to the shelter regularly, some come less often.
 Whether they come to work hands-on with our animals or prefer office jobs and yard work, it's all important to us!

-We have many groups that volunteer regularly: sororities and fraternities, churches, LSU's women's volleyball team and the Vietnamese student club, weightlifters, high school groups and others.
+We have many groups that volunteer regularly: sororities and fraternities, churches, LSU's volleyball team and the Vietnamese student club, Girl Scouts, high school groups and others.